 Are you energetic, capable of multitasking, flexible, good with youth and nurturing towards others?
 Education might be for you.

 Teaching is a rewarding career and Eastern Florida State College is a terrific place to begin.
 EFSC offers many courses for college students to transfer to a university that will help prepare them for a major in education to work as an elementary, middle or high school teacher, plus a bachelor's degree for those who want to teach Biology, Chemistry to Middle School Science.
-We also offer an Educator Preparation Institute (EPI) for those with a non-education bachelor's degree who want to add the credentials to become a teacher.
+We also offer an Educator Preparation Institute (EPI) for people with a non-education bachelor's degree who want to add the credentials to become a teacher.
 In addition, courses at EFSC also can lead to the certifications or training necessary to work as an Early Childhood Education Teacher or a classroom teaching assistant.

 Meet Marika Koch